Xingyu96/Interactive-Lab-Hub/Lab 1/README.md

 Try physically acting out the interaction you planned.
 For now, you can just pretend the device is doing the things you’ve scripted for it.

 \*\***Are there things that seemed better on paper than acted out?**\*\*
+- I designed the Light Metronome to have physical buttons on it to control the tempo of the metronome flashes, this may not be ideal when the musician is sitting from some distance away, and cannot reach the metronome easily.
+Perhaps there should be a remote control included with the device.
+- During the interaction we placed the Light Metronome on a table.
+It occured to me that I did not consider there might be objects blocking the metronome if there are multiple people using it.
+So the Metronome has to either be hung in a highly visible place, or there must be mutliple devices working in sync so that everyone can see the tempo.

 \*\***Are there new ideas that occur to you or your collaborators that come up from the acting?**\*\*
+- In a future version, we might need to include a remote control for the device for ease of control.
+- We might also make the Metronome a copy of 4 or 5 linked display boards instead of just one device, so that it can be seen by everyone in a large band environment.

 ## Part C. Prototype the device